26 Best Movies to learn Japanese in 2026

 13. Departures (おくりびと) — 2008

-Released in 2008, this movie is a globally acclaimed and award-winning film.
+Released in 2008, this film is widely acclaimed and has won numerous awards.
 The translation of the Japanese title refers to a group whose duty is to prepare the bodies of those who have passed away.

 Learn Japanese with films

-This film is thought-provoking, compassionate, and heartbreaking despite the gruesome-sounding meaning.
-After losing the job, the movie follows a cellist.
-He was compelled to start a new occupation ceremonially preparing bodies for cremation.
+This film is thought-provoking, compassionate, and heartbreaking despite its gruesome-sounding meaning.
+After losing his job, the movie follows a cellist who is compelled to pursue a new occupation: ceremonially preparing bodies for cremation.

-This movie is ideal for understanding Japanese and how native speakers do.
-It has a lot of spoken phrases or words rather than just textbook vocabulary making it the go-to film for beginners.
+This movie is ideal for understanding Japanese and how native speakers do it.
+It uses many spoken phrases or words rather than textbook vocabulary, making it the go-to film for beginners.

 14. Your Eyes Tell (きみの瞳(め)が問いかけている) — 2020

 Your Eyes Tell a heart-warming and beautiful story about love.
-It follows the story of Akari, who is blind, and a former kickboxer named Antonio.
-They fall in love but have a twisted connection of fate as Antonio was involved in the accident that blinded Akari.
+It follows the story of Akari, who is blind, and Antonio, a former kickboxer.
+They fall in love but have a twisted connection to fate, as Antonio was involved in the accident that blinded Akari.

-Out of guilt and love towards her, he works extra hard to win the championship that will give him the money for her treatment.
+Out of guilt and love for her, he works extra hard to win the championship that will provide the funds for her treatment.

-Besides the beautiful plot, focusing on pronunciation and simple vocabulary makes it a good movie to learn Japanese from.
+Beyond its beautiful plot, the focus on pronunciation and simple vocabulary makes it a good film from which to learn Japanese.

 15. Tampopo (タンポポ) — 1985